 You can minimize serious health concerns in a Standard Schnauzer by purchasing from a reputable breeder who engages in responsible breeding practices, and through screening for common diseases and conditions.

 Standard Schnauzers are smart but they like to forge their own path, which can make training a challenge.
-House training and basic commands will come, but it requires firm, consistent, and gentle training with plenty of positive reinforcement and dog treats to reward achievements along the way.
+House training and basic commands will come, but require firm, consistent, and gentle training with plenty of positive reinforcement and dog treats to reward achievements along the way.

 Smart and athletic, Standard Schnauzers benefit from continued training, including advanced obedience skills, agility training, and most dog sports.
 These activities keep your Standard Schnauzer healthy and prevent boredom, and the destructive behaviors that arise from restlessness.

 Standard Schnauzers are excellent herders and don't excel as hunting dogs.